Giskard-AI/giskard-hub/script-docs/oss/sdk/reference/models.rst

-:og:description: Open Source Models Reference - Documentation for model classes and testing utilities in Giskard open source library.
-Learn how to wrap, test, and evaluate your LLM models.
+:og:title: Giskard Open Source - Models Reference :og:description: Documentation for model classes and testing utilities in Giskard open source library.
+Learn how to wrap, test, and evaluate your LLM agents.

 Models
 ===============================================